keitannunes/ASKBOT/readme.md

 ## Wholesome meme command

 The first command looks on r/wholesomememes and creates a database of images to give the user.
-The user can use various commands including:
+The user can use various commands including: <br/>
 .askbot send me a meme
 .askbot send meme
 .askbot send an image of a meme
 .askbot show me a meme
 .askbot can I have a meme
 .askbot send me another meme
 .askbot memes
 .askbot funny image

 ## Animal image command

 The second command looks on r/aww and creates a database of images to give the user.
-The user can use various commands including:
+The user can use various commands including: <br/>
 .askbot send me an image of an animal
 .askbot send me an animal
 .askbot animal please
-.sakbot send me an animal picture
+.askbot send me an animal picture
 .askbot can you send me an animal pic
 .askbot send me a picture of a pet
 .askbot pet
 .askbot animal

 ## Help

 The help command would give a list of features.
 .askbot help
 .askbot assistance
 .askbot what can you do
 .askbot features
 .askbot what are your features